himfire/Liferay-7.2-swift-theme/README.md

 # Liferay-swift-theme
 A Liferay 7.2 theme for immigration site.
 I was told it's looking very nice.
-You may contact me on my email: hishamkhartoum
+You may contact me on my email: hishamkhartoum@gmail.com